-As described in Chapter 1, "Project Description," zoning map amendment to change the northern half of the project site from an existing R7-2 district to a C2-8 district within 100 feet of Second Avenue and an R10 district over its remainder, and the southern half of the project site from an existing R10A district to a C2-8 district within 100 feet of Second Avenue and an R10 district over its remainder, amendments to the Zoning Resolution to allow modifications and waivers of lot coverage, height and setback, parking, and curb cut requirements and to establish a mandatory inclusionary housing designated area over the project site, and certification that a transit easement is not required.
-All of the proposed actions would be more consistent with the zoning in the study area and immediately beyond (the area 1⁄4-mile from the boundary of the project area), and would reflect the trend to increased density in the study area.
-The proposed actions also would be consistent with the goals of the East Harlem rezoning effort.
+As described in Chapter 1, "Project Description," the proposed project would require a zoning map amendment to change the northern half of the project site from an existing R7-2 district to a C2-8 district within 100 feet of Second Avenue and an R10 district over its remainder, and the southern half of the project site from an existing R10A district to a C2-8 district within 100 feet of Second Avenue and an R10 district to a C2-8 district within 100 feet of Second Avenue and an R10 district over its remainder, amendments to the Zoning Resolution to allow modifications and waivers of lot coverage, height and setback, parking, and curb cut requirements and to establish a mandatory inclusionary housing designated area over the project site, and certification that a transit easement is not required.
+All of the proposed actions would be more consistent with the zoning in the study area and immediately beyond (the area 1/4-mile from the boundary of the project area), and would reflect the trend toward increased density in the study area.
+The proposed actions also would be consistent with the goals of the East Harlem rezoning effort summarized in the recently issued East Harlem Rezoning DEIS.

 The proposed project would be consistent with the Housing New York and the Zoning for Quality and Affordability plans, as the project would result in a substantial amount of new permanently affordable housing at a variety of income levels, and would be supportive of this key public policy goal.
-The proposed project is also supportive of the Upper Manhattan Empowerment Zone, Manhattan Community Board 11 197-A Plan, and the East Harlem Neighborhood Plan; all of which are public policy initiatives in the area.
+The proposed project is also supportive of the Upper Manhattan Empowerment Zone, Manhattan Community Board 11 197-A Plan, and the East Harlem Neighborhood Plan, all of which are public policy initiatives in the area.

-The proposed actions would be consistent with the city's sustainability goals, including those outlined in OneNYC by creating substantial new housing opportunities at a range of incomes; redeveloping underutilized sites along the waterfront with active uses; focusing development in areas served by mass transit; and fostering walkable retail destinations.
+The proposed actions would be consistent with the city's sustainability goals, including those outlined in One New York: The Plan for a Strong and Just City (OneNYC) by creating substantial new housing opportunities at a range of incomes; redeveloping underutilized sites along the waterfront with active uses; focusing development in areas served by mass transit; and fostering walkable retail destinations.
 The proposed project would also incorporate resiliency measures for future storm events.
 Overall, the proposed actions would be supportive of the applicable goals and objectives of OneNYC.